-Two sets of tests are planned for the superconducting cage protype - one using liquid nitrogen, and one using helium.
-Both tests will consist of dipping the cage into a container of cryogenic liquid, using the rod to support the cage and keep it stable within the liquid.
-Sensor readings will be taken from the magnetometer and thermometer, using the NI 9239 and the Python code written for it.
-We will also expose the cage to an external field magnetic field, though the method by which this will done has not yet been determined.
+Two sets of tests have been planned for the superconducting cage prototype - one using liquid nitrogen, and one using helium.
+Both tests consist of dipping the cage into a container of cryogenic liquid, using the rod to support the cage and keep it stable within the liquid.
+Sensor readings would be taken from the magnetometer and thermometer, using the NI 9239 and the Python code written for it.
+We would also expose the cage to an external field magnetic field, though the method by which this will done has not yet been determined.